LloydLab/Data-Stroage-and-Managment/instructions/backups.md

 **Tier 1 - Critical (3 copies):**

+As a general rule, if the data is expensive or impossible to reproduce, it is considered critical data.
+Examples include:

 - Raw imaging data (confocal, etc)
 - Imaging Mass Cytometry (MCD files, raw data)
 - Raw sequencing data (FASTQ files)